Required Forms and Waivers

 ”I signed but still blocked”

-• Check whether a required structured field was left blank on the current published version.
+- Check whether a required form field was left blank on the current published version.

 ”Scanner says documents required”